steveseguin/vdo.ninja/README.md

 ## Privacy
 I try to avoid data collection whenever possible and video streams are generally designed to be private, but use at your own risk.
 It is best to not share links created with OBS.Ninja with those you do not trust.
 I've provided instructions on how to deploy a TURN server if IP-address privacy is an issue for you.
 See: turnserver.conf

-https://obs.ninja may unavoiably use cookies that are extempt from EU laws of requiring notice of their use; they are exempt as they are required necessary for the technical functioning of the web service.
-Our webserver is cached by Cloudflare and it provides denial of server protection of the users of OBS.Ninja.
+https://obs.ninja may unavoiably use cookies that are exempt from EU laws of requiring notice of their use; they are exempt as they are required and necessary for the technical functioning of the web service.
+Our webserver is cached by Cloudflare and it provides denial of server protection for the users of OBS.Ninja.

 Additional security features are being added weekly on request.
 Please ask about these options if added security and privacy are requirements for you.

 ## Feedback
-Idea, feed back, bugs, etc -- all welcomed.
+Ideas, feedback, bugs, etc -- all welcomed.
 I'm dumping many of my ideas as issues into Github.
 Feedback is typcially most welcomed via Email or Discord.

 ## Licence
 OBS.Ninja is available as open-source; please see the LICENCE.md file for details.